A 2-dimensional torsion theory on symmetric monoidal categories

 \end{enumerate} \end{enumerate}

 A \emph{category with nullhomotopies} is given by a pair $(\cat C, \nhs)$, where $\cat C$ is a category and $\nhs$ is a nullhomotopy structure on $\cat C$.

 Given a category with nullhomotopies $(\cat C, \nhs)$, we say that a morphism $f$ in $\cat C$ is \emph{$\nhs$-trivial} (or \emph{nullhomotopic}) if $\nh f$ is non-empty.
 We say instead that an object in $\cat C$ is $\nhs$-trivial if its corresponding identity morphism is $\nhs$-trivial.
-Finally, given two objects $X$ and $Y$ in $\cat C$, we say that $X$ is \emph{$\nhs$-orthogonal to $Y$} (in symbols, $X\nhort Y$) if for all arrows $f\colon X\to Y$ we have that $\nh f$ is a singleton. \end{definition} \begin{notation} In this section, to visually represent a nullhomotopy $\theta$ on a map $f$, we will use the notation
+Finally, given two objects $X$ and $Y$ in $\cat C$, we say that $X$ is \emph{$\nhs$-orthogonal to $Y$} if for all arrows $f\colon X\to Y$ we have that $\nh f$ is a singleton. \end{definition} In this section, within a category with nullhomotopies $(\cat C,\nhs)$, we will use the following notation to graphically represent a nullhomotopy $\theta$ on a map $f$,